DHTMLX/docs-suite/docs/combobox/features.md

 ## How to work with Combobox

-In this section you will find out how to enable and disable Combobox, to show and hide the list of options, to set and remove focus
+In this section you will find out how to enable and disable Combobox, to show and hide the list of options, to set and remove focus.

 | Topic                                                                                    | Description                                                                                                |
 | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- |